IHaskell/IHaskell/README.md

 ## Stack and Docker

-IHaskell, being a Jupyter kernel, depends at runtime on a tall pile of software provided by, traditionally, `apt`, `pip`, and `npm`.
+IHaskell, being a Jupyter kernel, has a tall pile of compile-time and run-time dependencies provided by, traditionally, `apt`, `pip`, and `npm`.
 To develop IHaskell, we want to be able to isolate and control all of the dependencies.
 We can use
 [Stack's Docker integration](https://docs.haskellstack.org/en/stable/docker_integration/)